-Picture an 8-foot tall, spiny, prickly, thorny weed that is even wider than it is tall.
+Picture an 8 foot (2 m.) tall, spiny, prickly, thorny weed that is even wider than it is tall.
 This is the litchi tomato plant.
 It produces small green pods covered in thorns that enshroud the fruit.
 Flowers are starry and white, much like eggplant blooms.
 Fruits are cherry red and shaped like small tomatoes with a point on one end.
 The interior of the fruit is yellow to creamy gold and filled with tiny flat seeds.

 Try growing litchi tomatoes as a barrier and use the fruits in pies, salads, sauces, and preserves.
 Thorny tomato plants need similar growing conditions to their cousins.

 Growing Litchi Tomatoes

 Seeds may be purchased at novelty nurseries or rare seed trusts.
 Use a seed flat with good starter mix.
-Sow seeds under ¼-inch soil and keep the flat in a warm area at least 70 F. (21 C.).
-Keep soil moderately moist until germination. then increase moisture levels slightly for seedlings and never let them dry out.
+Sow seeds under ¼-inch (6 mm.) soil and keep the flat in a warm area at least 70 degrees F. (21 C.).
+Keep soil moderately moist until germination, then increase moisture levels slightly for seedlings and never let them dry out.
 Thin the seedlings and transplant them to small pots when they have at least two pairs of true leaves.

 When growing litchi tomatoes, treat them in the same manner you would a tomato plant.
-Transplant them out at least 3 feet apart in well-drained soil in a sunny, protected area of the garden.
+Transplant them out at least 3 feet (1 m.) apart in well-drained soil in a sunny, protected area of the garden.
 Incorporate rotted organic material to soil to improve soil quality prior to planting.